 - Empty alcohol containers in the residence halls, including those used for decorative purposes.

-- Residents may be responsible for underage consumption/possession of alcohol by others in their assigned housing units whether or not the residents purchased and/or actually provided the alcohol.
+- Residents may be responsible for providing the environment for underage consumption/possession of alcohol by others in their assigned housing units whether or not the residents purchased and/or actually provided the alcohol.

 - Distribution and/or provision of alcohol to anyone under the age of 21.